developerjohan01/poker-game/README.md

 Invalid inputs won't be accepted and an IllegalArgumentException() is thrown.

-Note; not all evaluation domain.rules are implemented or complete, but can easily be added.
+Note; not all evaluation game.rules are implemented or complete, but can easily be added.